hasura/eff/README.md

 ## Implementation status

 `eff` is a work in progress, and many things are not yet implemented.
-The set of built-in effects currently provided is very small, and some key bits of functionality needed to implement a safe `Resource` effect are still missing.
+The set of built-in effects currently provided is very small.
 However, all the existing functionality works, and it has been designed to support those extensions, so I do not anticipate any difficulty supporting them.

 This library is also missing a benchmark suite.
 I have a small set of microbenchmarks I have been using to test out various scenarios and edge cases of different effect libraries, but they need to be cleaned up and added to this repository, and a set of less synthetic benchmarks are also important to assess real-world performance. **If you have a small but non-trivial program where differences in effect system performance are significant, I would be much obliged if you could share it to build a more realistic set of effect system benchmarks.**